Wei-Ying Ma: Awards

 Ma has been recognized with several awards throughout his career.
 In 2009, he received the Management Excellence Trailblazer Award at Microsoft for his contributions within the organization.
 In 2010, he was honored as a Distinguished Alumni of the school of EECS at Tsinghua University.
-His contributions to the field were further acknowledged when he received the ACM Distinguished Member award in the US in 2010.
+His contributions to the field were further acknowledged when he became an ACM Distinguished Member in 2010.
 In 2023, Ma was recognized as an ACM Fellow in the US for his leadership and significant contributions to web search and data mining.
 Additionally, for his work at ByteDance, Ma received the Wu Wenjun Artificial Intelligence Science and Technology Award.